 Commercial and Residential Paving

-Sewells Paving has been voted the best paving company six years in a row in the Fredericton and Carleton County area.
+Sewells Paving has been voted the best paving company seven years in a row in the Fredericton and Carleton County area.

-Apart from residential services, Sewells Paving also strives to improve commercial constructions by ensuring safe and attractive paving and property maintenance for the greater Fredericton, Carleton County and Charlotte County region.
+Apart from residential services, Sewells Paving also strives to improve commercial constructions by ensuring safe and attractive paving and property maintenance for the greater Fredericton, Carleton County, Charlotte County and Moncton region.

 Sewells Paving is a trusted and reliable paving contractor in terms of well-insured and cost-effective paving solutions.